-- Department for Business, Innovation & Skills, UK Trade & Investment, Deputy Prime Minister's Office, Department of Energy & Climate Change, Foreign & Commonwealth Office, The Rt Hon Nick Clegg MP, and The Rt Hon Edward Davey
+- Department for Business, Innovation & Skills, UK Trade & Investment, Deputy Prime Minister's Office, Department of Energy & Climate Change, Foreign & Commonwealth Office, The Rt Hon Nick Clegg, and The Rt Hon Edward Davey

 - Part of: